MuhammeedAlaa/MeanStack-Fish/README.md

 ## External links

-you can find a heroku deployed version of the project in the following [link].
+you can find a heroku deployed version of the project in the following [link](https://boxing-minister-63680.herokuapp.com/home).